Skip to main content

 How To Create a VPC In AWS Using Pulumi And Golang

-Most of the resources deployed to any of the major cloud providers need to be deployed inside a VPC.
-So let’s walk through the steps to create a VPC using the Pulumi Go SDK.
+Most resources on the major cloud providers need to live inside a VPC, so that’s a natural starting point.
+This post walks through creating one with the Pulumi Go SDK.
 The complete project is available on GitHub.

 A new project